tylim88/Firelord/README.md

 If you have over one type of document, how do you ensure the document you query matches the type you want?

-Answer: it is impossible.
+Answer: it is possible, just union the two types but maintenance difficulty escalated quickly because if you can do 2, why not 3, 4, 5, 6?

-Hence enforcing 1 collection 1 document type coding policy is important.
+Hence I am strongly against multi data type per collection, I strongly recommend you to enforce 1 collection 1 document type coding policy is important.

 ### Speed